aaronjyoder/aaronjyoder/README.md

 This is a non-exhaustive list.
 I am also quick to learn and can pick up new technologies quickly.

-## Code Style Preferences
-* Tabs > Spaces
-* Strong typing > Weak typing
-* Composition > Inheritance
-* I do not strictly subscribe to single returns.
-* I prefer to omit the else branch unless it adds needed clarity.
-* We love curly braces!
-I also prefer to start them on the same line as the condition/parameters.

 # Projects I'm working on

 * [Riskrieg](https://riskrieg.com) (currently maintenance-only)